Lexer

 Parameters:

-the – string of the operator
+• line – a pointer on the string of the operator

 Returns: